tari-project/rfcs/src/RFC-0122_Burning.md

 ### Blockheader changes

-On the header of each block we need to add a field for tracking the sum of all burned outputs on that block
+On the header of each block, we need to add a field for tracking the sum of all burned outputs on that block.

 ```rust,ignore
 pub struct BlockHeader {